-Following the above design objectives, we propose the system architecture in Fig. 5.
-In the training stage, we capture and label traffic for each IoT device.
-To detect the presence of IoT devices, we keep IoT devices in idle state without user intervention.
+Following the above design objectives, we propose the system architecture in Fig. 4.
+In training stage, we capture and label traffic for each IoT device.
+We keep IoT devices in idle state without user intervention, thereby making the collection and labeling of traffic for training highly automated.
 We then mix the collected idle-state traffic of each IoT device with the background traffic (consisting of non-IoT traffic and the traffic of the remaining IoT devices).
 Spatial-temporal features of the mixed traffic are extracted by the IoT traffic feature learning module.
-In the detection stage, the IoT detection engine identifies IoT devices and estimates their numbers in real-world traffic.
-To detect the user interactions, we manually label the different user interactions of devices.
-The user interaction traffic learning module generates several features to represent the interactions for each device.
-In the detection stage, the IoT detection engine detects different user interactions whose features have been previously learned.
+In detection stage, the IoT detection engine identifies IoT devices and estimates their numbers in real-world traffic.
 Table II lists major notations defined in our system.